An estimated 10,000 doctors are on strike

-But so far, the state government has not budged.
+But so far, the state government has not budged on their demands.

 Instead, it made interim arrangements by bringing in 373 military doctors Saturday, said Dr. Lokendra Sharma of SMS Medical College in Jaipur.
-Another 1,000 doctors will be brought in Monday, he said.
+Another 1,000 doctors were to be brought in Monday, he said.

 The government has also tapped doctors from railway services, brought others out of retirement and has asked some private hospitals to provide care at government rates.

-Army doctors have also stepped in to help out, and emergency services were restored in some hospitals, CNN-IBN reported Sunday.
+Army doctors have also stepped in to help out, and emergency services were restored in some hospitals, CNN sister network CNN-IBN reported Sunday.

 “Patients, they are dying,” said Dr. Ganpat Chandra Gupta, an anesthesiologist.

-He said the government needs to negotiate with the state's government doctors.
+He said the government needed to negotiate with the state’s government doctors.

 “They are working in poor conditions,” he said.
 “The government is deaf and dumb and blind.”

-Some questioned whether doctors ought to go on strike, risking death and injury for the sick.
+Some questioned whether doctors ought to go on strike, risking the health of those who are sick.

-But doctors in other Indian states sent letters of support for the peers in Rajasthan condemning the "insensitive and callous attitude" of the state government.
+But doctors in other Indian states sent letters of support for their peers in Rajasthan condemning the “insensitive and callous attitude” of the state government.

 “The profession of doctors is very noble but when their voice is not heard they are forced to go on the path of agitation,” said a letter signed by the heads of thee medical associations in Haryana, Punjab and Himachal Pradesh.

 CNN’s Moni Basu and Slma Shelbayah contributed to this report.